How Small Businesses are Conveying a “Big Brand” Image

-The following are some additional insights from small business owners who have learned how to convey a big business presence:
+The following are some additional insights from small business owners who have learned how to convey a big brand image:

 “Have a logo that is well-designed, legible and memorable.
 A logo that was cheaply or poorly designed stands out in a negative way.
 It looks unprofessional and creates doubt about you in the mind of your potential customer.
 A great logo can distinguish a brand and can develop long-term recognition.
 It creates credibility by telling the viewer a little about you, your business and your capabilities.
 It also shows that you’ve made an investment in design.
 Good design creates successful brands—look at companies like Apple, Kate Spade, Starbucks.
 Even a small or start-up company can increase their perceived value in the business world with a strong, eye-catching logo.
 How to get a great logo?
 Find a local freelance graphic designer by asking your network for referrals.
 Meet with the designer for a brainstorming session.
 When your logo is finished, use it everywhere: on all your social media accounts, blog, website, LinkedIn, business cards, brochures.
 Consistent and repetitive use creates recognition in the marketplace and will bring customers to you.”

 “Cross-blogging!
 We don’t have the huge ad budgets of some companies, so we can’t pepper old media with ads to drive home our brand.
 However, cross-blogging is a great way to pop up in all of the corners of the Internet, and reach an audience that had never heard of you.
 I’m constantly told by affiliates and customers that they ‘see me everywhere,’ and, honestly, it’s largely thanks to finding new outlets to write with.
 Soon enough, your face, business, and brand will be everywhere, without you having to spend a ton of money to get there.”